Esri/esri-leaflet-routing/README.md

 ## Service Areas

-divide into 2 classes to seperate walking/driving.breaks are defined with either `distance(meters)` or time(minutes) and can be chained.
+divide into 2 classes to separate walking/driving.
+Breaks are defined with either `distance(meters)` or time(minutes) and can be chained.

 **WalkArea**